cloudflare/workers-sdk/README.md

 | [`wrangler-devtools`](https://github.com/cloudflare/workers-sdk/tree/main/packages/wrangler-devtools)      | Cloudflare's fork of Chrome DevTools for inspecting your local or remote Workers                                       |                                                                 |
 | [`pages-shared`](https://github.com/cloudflare/workers-sdk/tree/main/packages/pages-shared)                | Used internally to power Wrangler and Cloudflare Pages.
 It contains all the code that is shared between these clients. |                                                                 |

-In addition to these, this repo contains a selection of [`templates`](https://github.com/cloudflare/workers-sdk/tree/main/templates) to help you get started with a variety of projects.

 ## Contributing

 We welcome new contributors!
 Refer to the [`CONTRIBUTING.md`](/CONTRIBUTING.md) guide for details.